nandakumarreddy04/Flask-AWS-Task-1-Application-2/Docker Image /readme.md

 4. docker container stop 076f ( object image )

-Remarks -  Flask version is important as said by our Manager
+Remarks -  Flask version is important as said by our Manager  ( but latest version won't work )